amirlogic/node-sea-apps/README.md

 # MediaWeb GUI

-Web-based App to control ImageMagick and FFMEPG.
+Web-based App to control ImageMagick and FFMPEG.

 Starts a webserver at ```localhost:9000```